beaubranton4/ncaa_d1_baseball_stats/setup.md

 ## 9. Destroy Resources

-To clean up resources, navigate to the Terraform directory and run:
+The final step is to clean up resources, as you won't want to be mistakenly billed for these.
+Navigate to the Terraform directory and run:

 ```bash
 set  -o  allexport && source  .env && set  +o  allexport
 terraform  -chdir=terraform  destroy
 ```